Swiss association: Commercial organizations

 The association can also be used as a legal form for a business organization consisting of a number of independent offices, each of which has limited liability vis-à-vis the others.
 The form is often used by multinational professional firms so they can operate globally under one brand whilst maintaining separate profit pools (and ring-fencing liability) in each country in which they operate.
 One advantage to the Verein structure is that because control of the firm is decentralized, offices are only bound by regulators in their country.
 For instance, non-US offices of accounting firms in a Verein structure are not bound by Securities and Exchange Commission subpoenas from the United States.

 Since the assets and earnings of a Swiss association are controlled by the member firms, Swiss association borrowers should provide a lender with guarantees from member firms or backup letters of credit.

 Several court cases against accounting firms have attempted to use vicarious liability and veil piercing arguments to find liability for the association based on a member's activities.
-Only one such argument has been successful in American courts: see Cromer Fin., Ltd. v.
-Berger, No. 00 CIV.
-2284 (DLC), 2002 WL 826847, 2002 U.S. Dist.
-LEXIS 7782 (S.D.N.Y.
-May 2, 2002) (parent association may be liable for office's securities fraud based on agency doctrine).
 Most associations now expressly note their status on web sites, e-mails and letterhead in order to prevent future arguments based on agency.

 The Swiss Verein is similar to the European Economic Interest Grouping (EEIG), but differs in that EEIG member firms share their liabilities while Verein member firms maintain separate liabilities.